 Find a Location

-Whenever you are starting a new garden, it’s a good idea to site the bed based on what you want to grow and where it will get the right amount of sunlight.
+Whenever we start a new garden, it’s a good idea to site the bed based on what you want to grow, where it will get the right amount of sunlight and easy access to water.

 How to Plant Flowers in Window Boxes with view of garden shed with small cut flower garden surrounded by wood picket fence in suburban backyard